apanyutin/car-sharing-service/README.md

 ## 📎 Conclusion

 The Car Sharing Service API provides a solid foundation for managing car rentals, payments, and user interactions in a car-sharing business.
 With its scalable architecture and integrations, it's designed to meet the demands of modern car-sharing platforms.
+This backend API was developed as a commissioned project for the online auto parts store https://avp.com.ua.